 How I approach therapy

 My goal in therapy is twofold: help you reduce your current pain and address longstanding problems.
 Many people enter therapy because of symptoms, such as anxiety, depression, or low self-esteem.
-Additionally, many clients are hard on themselves, drink too much, work too much, or end up in unhealthy relationships.
+Additionally, many clients are highly critical of themselves, drink too much, work too much, or end up in unhealthy relationships.
 All these feelings and behaviors have a purpose.

 In therapy sessions, I strive to be calm, attentive, and emotionally-engaged.
 I listen deeply to your story and help you see patterns you’re not aware of.
 I value the therapeutic relationship and invite you to let me know about your reactions to our work.